 Nicolas Botomisy offers an All Access Subscription for all of his students, which allows them to participate in private group chats, monthly Q&A sessions, and so much more.

 Nicolas knows the importance of building a community and helping his students become better chefs by answering their questions even after the sale is done.
 Having this option helps his business stand out in the crowd.

 Think of it this way: Students who are considering between multiple courses are more likely to choose the course that will give them access to monthly Q&A sessions whenever they have questions over a course that doesn’t offer community support.
 In the long term, community building may just bring in more business for creators like Nicolas.

-Takeaway: Don't forget that long-term online course success depends strongly on your ability to turn your customers into superfans.
-The Pareto Principle says that 20% of customers usually account for 80% of businesses' revenue, so nurturing your relationship with your paying customers is as important as nurturing your relationship with potential customers pre-sale.
+Takeaway: Don’t forget that building a successful online course depends strongly on your ability to turn your customers into superfans.
+The Pareto Principle says that 20% of customers usually account for 80% of businesses’ revenue, so nurturing your relationship with your paying customers is as important as nurturing your relationship with potential customers pre-sale.

 If you want long-term success for your online course, you have to remember that people paid money for your product and they want to hear what you have to say.
 That means they may be coming back for more of that knowledge they paid for in the future.

 It’s important that your online course information is always up to date and improved upon as the years go by and technology and trends change.
 Thinking about new projects can be very exciting, and it’s crucial for moving forward with your business, but creating and keeping up the quality of your initial products is also imperative to your business’s success.

 While you should spend time keeping up to date with your courses, it’s essential for the long-term success of your business to always look for ways to expand your product base.

 Your Social Team by Manu Muraro has a variety of different products to offer to her students.
 Her products include online courses, online training, and e-books, so students with different tastes and needs can find something fitting for them.